ARD Program in Pennsylvania

 The first thing you need to know is that the ARD is a recommended alternative

 for most cases, but not all.
 Your attorney can evaluate these factors

 and help you to determine if ARD is right for you:

 - Strength of the case against you

 - Your prior criminal record and/or DUI record

 - The effects of jail time on your life

 - Any other relevant circumstances in your life

 you have questions concerning the pros and cons for your situation, contact a Pittsburgh DUI lawyer

-at our office.
+at our office today.